thehxdev/ccp/README.md

 ## Known limitations

-- Using Doubly Linked-lists to store flags instead of Hash-tables.
-(I don't know how to implement HTs in C yet)
 - Bad code style and lots of duplication that can be solved with more functions and macros